 - If the pump will meet your needs.
 Some electric models pump both breasts at once (double electric pumps).

 Whichever pump you choose, be sure to follow the manufacturer's instructions on how to use the pump safely and how to clean the pump parts.
 Always wash your hands before pumping and before handling milk that will be stored.

 Types of pumps

-- Electric pumps are designed for frequent or regular use.
-They generally are faster and more comfortable than manual pumps.
-Some versions closely imitate the action of a breastfeeding infant and will help you maintain your milk production if you bottle-feed breast milk often.
-Electric pumps are larger and heavier than manual pumps but are also the fastest and most effective way to express milk.
+These are designed to be used a lot.
+Most are faster and more comfortable than manual pumps.
+Some types closely imitate the action of a breastfeeding infant.
+They can help you maintain your milk production if you bottle-feed breast milk often.
+Electric pumps tend to be larger and heavier than manual pumps.
+But they are also the fastest way to pump milk.
 Some of the newer models are very lightweight.